Dreamland2015/Dreamland/sensorDemo/gyro_test/2_write_sensor_values_to_web/Readme.md

 =========
 ## Accelerometer connection demos for Raspberry Pi

-We're trying to set up an accelerometer / gyro to sense rotation in the dreamland wheel.
+We're trying to set up an accelerometer / gyro to sense rotation in the dreamland wheel, and making this value available to client processes.
+This code was an attempt to do this via a web server (following the example on the web site below) but that doesn't work for reasons explained below.

 ### Write sensor values to web

+File:
 gyrotest5.py

 This code runs on the Raspberry Pi.

 This is an early example that runs, but doesn't work as intended.
 But parts of that code are useful for reuse.